Psalm 12 – The Words of Man and the Word of God

 With flattering lips and a double heart they speak.

 i.
-David was a warrior and a fierce soldier; but we see here that he also had to deal with the battles of gossip and backbiting; of idle and deceptive talkers.
+David was a warrior and a fierce soldier, but we see here that he also had to deal with the battles of gossip and the backbiting of idle and deceptive talkers.
 David knew what it was like to feel all alone in this kind of battle, where it seemed that no one would speak up and defend him.
-Instead he took his case to the LORD.
+Instead, he took his case to the LORD.
 We sense that David probably would have preferred to battle with swords and shields than among the gossips and backbiters surrounding him.

 i.
-We do not know the exact circumstances of David’s life that prompted this Psalm; it may well have been the period when he was in the court of King Saul, yet a target for the mad jealousy of the king.
+This psalm may have come from the time in David’s life when he was in the court of King Saul, but was a target for the mad jealousy of the king.
 We can easily imagine a vicious whispering campaign against David among those who wanted to gain favor with the misguided king.

 iii.
 “Daniel says that flattery will be a tool of that wicked world ruler who will arise at the last day (Daniel 11:32).”
 (Boice)